MMIV-ML/BMED365/Exam/README.md

 _Side note_: The probability of getting at least 10 points on the MCQ questions **by chance** is non-negligible, i.e. try to solve:

 >_For each of 8 MCQ questions with 5 answer options each, 2 of the 5 options are correct.
-For each question, you will get 3 points for exactly 1 correct answer, 5 points for the maximum of 2 correct answers, and 0 points otherwise.
+For each question, you will get 3 points for exactly 1 correct answer, 5 points for a maximum of 2 correct answers, and 0 points otherwise.
 What is the probability of getting 10 points or more by chance across the 8 MCQ questions?_

 ----